DarkGhostHunter/Larapoke/README.md

 * an input where `csrf` token is present, or
 * a header where `csrf-token` is present.

-If there is any match, this will inject the Larapoke script, that will be in charge to keep the forms alive, just before the `</body>` tag.
+If there is any case-insensitive match, this will inject the Larapoke script, that will be in charge to keep the forms alive, just before the `</body>` tag.

 > It's recommended to the other modes if your application has many routes or Responses with a lot of text.